 Because when people do that, people get possessed.

-In conclusion, my dear Christian, these aren’t scare tactics, if they were then myriads of historians wouldn’t confirm how this macabre “holiday” originated as a demonic Celtic ritual(more references below).
+In conclusion, my dear Christian, these aren’t scare tactics, if they were then myriads of historians wouldn’t confirm how this macabre “holiday” originated as a pagan Celtic ritual(more references below).

 By all means my dear Christian, let’s be salt and light and not get involved in the dangerous works of the darkness, just like the Apostle Paul warns us.

-Use these 5 truths to warn your close family and friends and save them Halloween, what too much historians and other archaeologists argue originated from the demonic ‘Samhain’ festival.
+Use these 5 truths to warn your close family and friends and save them Halloween, what too much historians and other archaeologists argue originated from the pagan ‘Samhain’ festival.
 God bless you!

 Cain, Áine.
 “The Dark History behind Halloween Is Even More Chilling than You Realized.”
 Business Insider, Business Insider, 31 Oct.
 2017

 History.com, Editors.
 “History of the Jack O’ Lantern.”
 History.com, A&E Television Networks, 27 Oct.
 2009

 Laskowski, Amy.
 “The History of All Hallows’ Eve | BU Today | Boston University.”
 Family and Medical Leave Act (FMLA) | Human Resources, Boston University Today, 31 Oct.
 2013, www.bu.edu/today/2013/how-did-halloween-get-started/.